ursais/osi-addons/osi_payment_method/README.rst

 * Go to Contacts
 * Create or select a partner
-* Go to the "Sales & Purchase" tab
+* Go to the "Accounting" tab
 * Set the payment method
 * Create a sale order, purchase order, customer invoice or vendor bill
 * Select that same partner